Caballesjason/my-git-cheatsheet/README.md

 __Don'ts__
 - do not explain why the changes are made (more on this below)
-- do not explain how the changes are made (that's what git log -p is for!)
+- do not explain how the changes are made (that's what `git log -p` is for!)
-- do not use the word "and"
+- do not use the word "and" in the commit message
-  - if you have to use "and", your commit message is probably doing too many changes - break the changes into separate commits
+  - if you have to use "and", your commit message is probably doing too many changes, so break the changes into separate commits

 A tip to come up with a good commit message is to finish the phrase '_This commit will..._".
 However you decide to finish that phrase, use that as your commit message